Sapan Desai: Career and further controversy

 In 2012, Desai became a fellow in vascular surgery at the University of Texas Health Science Center at Houston.
 He published the Journal of Surgical Radiology, which closed in 2013 despite reportedly having accrued 50,000 subscribers, because he "ran out of time."
 The New York Times described his performance at the Texas hospital as problematic and having "antagonized some supervisors" to the point that they asked for him to be expelled, but he passed the program.
-Dr. Hazim Safi, the department chair, said "I intervened and he graduated", attributing the problems to personality, not skill.
+Hazim Safi, the department chair, said "I intervened and he graduated", attributing the problems to personality, not skill.
 From July 2014 to May 2016, Desai was a vascular surgeon at Southern Illinois University School of Medicine in charge of surgical simulation as vice chair of research.

 In February 2020, Desai resigned from Northwest Community Hospital in suburban Arlington Heights, Illinois "for family reasons"; at least four medical malpractice suits had been filed against him.

 On June 4, 2020, in response to the fraud found after the scrutiny of Surgisphere, its data, and after Surgisphere's inability to convince critics of their data's integrity, Desai joined his coauthors in retracting a paper from the New England Journal of Medicine.
 The next day the three coauthors of another paper based on findings from Surgisphere data and published in The Lancet retracted the paper without Desai.
-Dr. Richard Horton, editor in chief of The Lancet, called the paper a fabrication and "a monumental fraud".
-Dr. Eric Rubin, editor in chief of the New England Journal of Medicine, said "We shouldn’t have published this".
+Richard Horton, editor in chief of The Lancet, called the paper a fabrication and "a monumental fraud".
+Eric Rubin, editor in chief of the New England Journal of Medicine, said "We shouldn’t have published this".
 In late July 2020, the New York Times said people "described him as a man in a hurry, a former whiz kid willing to cut corners, misrepresent information or embellish his credentials as he pursued his ambitions."
 The Lancet later revised its peer review procedures citing problems caused by Surgisphere's "alleged dataset".

 Subsequently, Elisabeth Bik analyzed one of Desai's early first author papers and found evidence of apparent image manipulation.

 Personal life

-Desai is related to his co-author, physician Amit Patel, by marriage.
+Desai is brother-in-law to his co-author, physician Amit Patel.